Albert0i/online-lua-interpreter/luaPrimer.md

 -- This is a SQL-like single line comment.

 --[[
-    This comment spans more
+    This comment spans more than one lines.
-    than one lines.
+    The syntax is bizarre, pretty much a
-    The syntax is a little weird.
+    -- follows by a multi-line string.
 ]]
 ```